IlyaMarvinIlyashyk/calculator-vanilla-js/README.md

 (still a work in progress)

-A simple caclulator built in vanilla JS, using CSS Grid for styling
+A simple calculator built in vanilla JS, using CSS Grid for styling